hisprofile/blenderstuff/Creations/Source Engine Blender Collection.md

 - 6/12/2024
   - Exchanged prop armature's in maps with a linked copy instead of a local copy
   - Scaled animations to prop scale
+- 6/15/2024
+  - Scaled TF2 port to 0.01905 for consistency among the other ports
 </details>

 # Disclaimer